 Geography and climate

 Lhari County has a total area of 13,238 square kilometers, including 4613 mu of arable land and 342,000 mu of woodland.
-It belongs to the plateau mountainous area that combines the northern Tibet plateau and the eastern Tibet alpine valley.
+It belongs to plateau mountainous area that combines northern Tibet plateau and eastern Tibet alpine valley.
 Its terrain is high in northwest and low in southeast.

 The northern part of Lhari County is cold, with large daily temperature difference and frequent snowfall in winter.
-It is one of the central snowfall areas in northern Tibet, and there is no absolute frost-free period throughout the year.
+It is one of central snowfall areas in northern Tibet, and there is no absolute frost-free period throughout a year.

-The annual average temperature is -0.21℃.
-The average temperature in January is -12 degrees, the average temperature in July is 8 degrees, and the annual precipitation is 695.5 mm.
-The annual sunshine hours are 2405 hours,
+Annual average temperature is -0.21℃. average temperature in January is -12 degrees, average temperature in July is 8 degrees, and annual precipitation is 695.5 mm. annual sunshine hours are 2405 hours,

 Population and ethnic groups

-As of the end of 2014, Jiali County has a total population of 31,538 people, of which Tibetans account for 99% of the total population.
+As of end of 2014, Lhari County has a total population of 31,538 people, of which Tibetans account for 99% of the total population.
 Other ethnic groups include Han, Hui, Mongolian, etc.

-In the early years of the Republic of China, the Kashag regime established Lhari Zong
+In the early years of Republic of China, Kashag regime established Lhari Zong

 In 1959, Lhari Zong was changed to Lhari County.

-In 1960, Lhari County was under the jurisdiction of Nyingchi Special Administration.
+In 1960, Lhari County was under jurisdiction of Nyingchi Special Administration.

-In 1964, The Nyingchi Special Administration was revoked, and Lhari County was placed under the jurisdiction of Nagqu Administrative District.
+In 1964, Nyingchi Special Administration was revoked, and Lhari County was placed under jurisdiction of Nagqu Administrative District.

-In 1970, Nagqu Administrative District was renamed as Nagqu Prefecture, and then Biru County was under the jurisdiction of the Nagqu Prefecture
+In 1970, Nagqu Administrative District was renamed as Nagqu Prefecture, and then Biru County was under jurisdiction of Nagqu Prefecture

 In 1989, The county seat was moved from Dhamma to Aza Town

-In 2017, Nagqu Prefecture was abolished, and Nagqu City was established; Lhari County is under the jurisdiction of Nagqu City until now
+In 2017, Nagqu Prefecture was abolished, and Nagqu City was established; Lhari County has been under jurisdiction of Nagqu City until now